 - Once you have a smooth mixture, add the ground almonds.
 Quickly stir and mix everything.

 - Keep stirring and cooking till butter leaves the sides of the fudge.

 - Once it has come together and you can see butter coming out from the bottom and the sides, take it off the heat.

-- Take a 7 inch by 7 inch square baking dish or any container.
-Grease with butter or use a parchment paper to cover the bottom and sides.
+- Take a 7 inch by 7-inch square baking dish or any container.
+Grease with butter or use parchment paper to cover the bottom and sides.

 - Transfer the fudge into the container and refrigerate for a couple of hours.